lipikakalson/WGS-Preprocessing/scripts/READme.md

 ## Commands used

 All the scripts for preprocessing and analysis.
 In this script, we tried to do the preprocessing of the raw sequencing data to get analysis ready BAM files.
-(I tried to replicate the alignment-nf in this workflow). sbatch script are in the folder, below are the commands used in the scripts.
+(I tried to replicate the alignment-nf in this workflow).
+Batch script are in the folder, below are the commands used in the scripts.

+This might miss some necessary declaration of variable here like "filename", "input_dir", etc., bu they are there in batch scripts.

 **1. Adaptor Trimming**
 ```